 It's not perfect, but our experiences tell us that this tent more or less lives up to its name.
 Though there is a lot of surface area to this tent for wind to really hammer it, the solid pole structure and easy-to-tension fly limit rattling and flapping.
 The fly runs fairly low to the ground, and though there is some minimal splashback on the ends where the fly doesn't quite go all the way to the ground, it holds up well in a storm.

-The stakes, discussed above, are cheap, but they are also a really easy and relatively inexpensive upgrade when they go missing or get to bent out of shape.
+The stakes, discussed above, are cheap, but they are also a straightforward and relatively inexpensive upgrade when they go missing or get to bent out of shape.
 All-in-all, we are happy with the long term prospects of this model.

 Weight & Packed Size

-At $160, this tent is right around the average price for this budget tent review.
+This tent is right around the average for this budget tent review.
 However, given that it offers excellent headroom and other comfort features, we think that it is a great value.
-We think you get more than you pay for with this tent and its durable 68D polyester tent and fly mean that it will last for many adventures to come.
+We think you get more than you pay for with this tent, and its durable 68D polyester tent and fly mean that it will last for many adventures to come.